AdobeDocs/commerce-operations.en/help/security-and-compliance/shared-responsibility.md

 on Cloud, such as cloud data storage and search capabilities
 - Conducting penetration testing and scanning of the core Adobe Commerce on cloud infrastructure code
 - Conducting semi-annual reviews/audits of public cloud service providers' identity and access management (IAM) solution and permissions management (PCI compliance requirement)
-- Conducting semi-annual reviews/audits of our lists of authorized users, including Adobe employees and contractors (PCI compliance requirement)
+- Conducting semi-annual reviews/audits of authorized users, including Adobe employees and contractors (PCI compliance requirement)
 - Conducting annual testing and documentation of backup and restore functionality
 - Configuring server and perimeter firewalls
 - Connecting and configuring the Adobe Commerce on cloud infrastructure repository